 Personally, if I am sure about what I want, such object or a concrete situation, I try to manifest it through visualization, but if I have a more generic desire, which I wish to get but do not know very well how it could concrete itself, I use intention and blindly trust in that what it comes would be the best for me in that moment.
 This method is also valid for receiving answers, for example, you have a doubt about the origin of the universe (to say something simple) and you put the intention of receiving information about it.
 You are not visualizing the physics book where the explanation is in page 40, you simply do not know where that information is, so you trust it will come to you is the best moment in the right way.

 Living from intention to intention

 Day to day can turn a continuity of fantastic surprises if we live from intention to intention, instead from wish to wish.
-When we live creating from a more generic level, we let life surprise us, and we do not count its steps by days or years, instead by fulfilled intentions. when what we wanted has manifested, we rethink the situation for the next step, letting the universe be, who knows what comes best for us, and makes sure we got it in the most adequate way according to our higher good.
+When we live creating from a more generic level, we let life surprise us, and we do not count its steps by days or years, instead by fulfilled intentions. when what we wanted has manifested, we rethink the situation for the next step, letting the Higher Self be in charge, as it knows what is best for us, and makes sure we got it in the most adequate way according to our higher good.